 Zoos in New Jersey have it all—whether you are looking to get up close to an exotic species, learn more about wildlife education, or pet a friendly farm animal, you can do it in the Garden State.
-And taking a trip to the zoo isn’t only a spring and summer thing.
-Some zoos are open year-round (a few offer free admission in winter, too), and kids will love to see their favorite animals in different seasons.
-Scroll down to find a zoo in New Jersey near you to visit right now. (featured photo credit: @capemaycountyzoo)
+Zoos at any time of year are always an educational and fun day trip, and kids will love to see their favorite animals in different seasons.
+Scroll down to find a zoo in New Jersey near you to visit right now, or check out a petting zoo in NJ. (featured photo credit: @capemaycountyzoo)

 Part of the South Mountain Recreation Complex, Essex County’s Turtle Back Zoo in New Jersey is one of the most well-known and loved facilities to expose your children to wildlife from around the world.
-Check out the red panda, big cats, sea turtles, sea lions, stingray touch station, giraffes, barnyard animals, as well as animals that call NJ home, including bears and wolves.
-And even if you’ve been here a bunch of times, there’s always something new—the zoo recently upgraded their wildly popular African Adventures section with the addition of Shores of Africa, an indoor exhibit of African penguins and pelicans, and features a hatchery.
+Check out the red panda, big cats, sea turtles, sea lions, stingrays at the touch station, giraffes, barnyard animals, and animals that call NJ home, including bears and wolves.
+And even if you’ve been here a bunch of times, there’s always something new—the zoo recently upgraded its wildly popular African Adventures section with the addition of Shores of Africa, an indoor exhibit of African penguins and pelicans, and features a hatchery.
 If you’re up for more fun, check out the rest of the complex, including a zip line adventure and the Regatta playground.

 560 Northfield Avenue, West Orange, NJ 07052

 The 85 acres of wildlife exhibits make this zoo in southern New Jersey a staple for animal lovers.
 And did we mention it’s free?
 You have access to over 550 animals spanning 250 species, including cheetahs, red pandas, camels, snow leopards, lemurs, zebras, bears, and various monkeys.
 Littles will love going on a scavenger hunt (download a template from their website) and exploring this Cape May treasure.